couchbasecloud/terraform-provider-couchbasecapella/README.md

 export CBC_CLUSTER_ID=<YOUR_CLUSTER_ID>
 ```

-In order to run the full suite of Acceptance tests, run `make testacc`.
+In order to run the full suite of Acceptance tests, you will need to have a deployed cluster available so that you can configure a cluster ID in the environment variables.
+To run the tests, run `make testacc`.

 _Note:_ Acceptance tests create real resources, and often cost money to run.